AmarYasser/Autoware.auto-class2020/README.md

 **Notes**

-- After docker installtion, docker and `ade start` command should be started with root privilages so you should do:
+- After docker installtion, docker and `ade start` command should be started with root privileges so you should do:
 ```
 sudo groupadd docker